 Floor Area Ratio or FAR - the total floor area of all buildings on a lot divided by the total lot area - provides a basic measure of development intensity that affects urban form, level of activity and infrastructure impacts.
 Table 4-4 compares the existing FARs permitted in the planning area to proposed maximum FARs under the plan.
 Increased FARs are proposed for the new activity centers for three reasons: to provide an incentive for redevelopment of the older retail uses in accord with the vision, to encourage more human activity on the street to make it an interesting and lively place, and to provide an intensity that supports pedestrian-oriented uses and transit.
-The plan recommends that above-grade parking be counted as FAR because it adds to the visual and physical bulk and mass of the development and reduces the amount of ground-level area developed with active uses

-The base area on which FAR is defined is the total area within today's property lines or any property that may be added (such as by the vacation of a street).
-The potential floor area resulting from areas that may be dedicated for streets or public parks within a parcel can be built on other parts of the parcel or site, subject to the other conditions that apply to development.
+The plan recommends that above-grade parking be counted as FAR because it adds to the visual and physical bulk and mass of the development and reduces the amount of ground-level area developed with active floor area resulting from areas that may be dedicated for streets or public parks within a parcel can be built on other parts of the parcel or site, subject to the other conditions that apply to development.
 If an existing parcel or multi-parcel development site is divided into blocks by new streets, the floor area ratio may vary among the newly created blocks, provided that the overall minimum and maximum floor area ratio for the major development block (Blocks A, B, C, etc. in Table 4-5) is maintained.